Advantages & disadvantages of a joint bank account

 If your partner has been turned away from opening a bank account in the past because they've got a poor credit history, you may be able to find a joint bank account that will accept you regardless of their credit rating.

-If you or your partner are an undischarged bankrupt, you may have to look for a joint account such as the thinkmoney joint Personal Account, which is open to undischarged bankrupts.
+If you or your partner are an undischarged bankrupt, you may have to look for a joint account such as the thinkmoney joint Managed Current Account, which is open to undischarged bankrupts.

-Your thinkmoney joint Personal Account application won't be affected by your credit rating, which means the account could be open to people who've been refused a bank account in the past due to their bad credit rating, or are currently bankrupt (or have been in the past).
+Your thinkmoney joint Managed Current Account application won't be affected by your credit rating, which means the account could be open to people who've been refused a bank account in the past due to their bad credit rating, or are currently bankrupt (or have been in the past).

 If you would like more information on your credit rating, have a read of our guide to Credit Ratings.

 What happens if you break up?

 If the relationship ends, you may well decide to close the joint account.
 If this is the case, you should both contact your bank and arrange for the account to be closed, and any Direct Debits or standing orders to be cancelled or rearranged as you wish.